coder/docs/workspaces/editors.md

 At this point, you'll be able to share your project and work with your partner in real-time.

-## Run multiple instances of the same JetBrains IDE
+## Multiple instances of a JetBrains IDE

 If you'd like to have multiple projects open, you'll need to have multiple JetBrains IDEs open in Coder simultaneously.
 The following steps show you how to